i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/4-Rotary-Encoder-Switch/README.md

 <br/>

 ## Define and Initialize Peripheral
-* Set pin direction to output at register TRISA - Page 114
+* Set pin direction to input at register TRISA - Page 114
 * Set pin for digital I/O purpose at register ANSELA - Page 115
-* Set pin direction to output at register TRISC - Page 125
+* Set pin direction to input at register TRISC - Page 125
 <br/>

 ```